 Rewrite your short term goals in terms of your skill set.

-Within five years, be the Managing Supervisor of the Production Department.
+Old goal: Within five years, be the Managing Supervisor of the Production Department.

-Within five years, be in a supervisory capacity in the production department, overseeing the technical development of video content.
+New goal: Within five years, be in a supervisory capacity in the production department, overseeing the technical development of video content.

 Framing your short term goals as skills rather than a title will ensure that you are prepared for the future, and can easily adapt to the changing marketplace.
 Some would argue that the difference is simply semantics.